jimah/healthysnake/README.rst

 healthysnake
 ============

-healthysnake is a library for monitoring the state of your applications dependencies.
-For example ensuring that a database can be connected to, redis can be pinged or an external service is returning HTTP 200.
+healthysnake is a flexible levels-based monitoring library for your application's network dependencies.
+Applications may have both hard dependencies which are required for the app to continue running and soft which allow the app to continue with degraded service.

 Installation
 ~~~~~~~~~~~~